hydrogen18/stalecucumber/README.md

 #stalecucumber

-This package reads pickled data written from python using the "pickle" module.
+This package reads and writes pickled data.
+The format is the same as the Python "pickle" module.

 Protocols 0,1,2 are implemented.
 These are the versions written by the Python 2.x series.
 Python 3 defines newer protocol versions, but can write the older protocol versions so they are readable by this package.